Analytic and topological index maps with values in the K-theory of mapping cones: An index map via boundary conditions

 where we have used the notation of Proposition \ref{APSandVBM}.
 However, the definition of $\mu_{ana}$ is independent of the choice of spectral section (see Proposition \ref{BCindexMapThm}).
 As such,

-\end{proof} \begin{theorem} Suppose that $K_1(B_1) \cong 0$ so that analytic index is well-defined.
+\end{proof} \begin{theorem} Suppose that $\phi_*: K_*(B_1) \rightarrow K_*(B_2)$ is injective (so that analytic index is well-defined).
 Then the topological index and analytic index are equal.
-In particular, the analytic index in the case when $X$ is a point is an isomorophism. \end{theorem} \begin{proof} The second statement in the theorem follows from the first and the fact that the topological index is an isomorphism in the case of a point.
+In particular, in the case of $X=pt$, the analytic index is an isomorphism. \end{theorem} \begin{proof} The second statement in the theorem follows from the first and the fact that the topological index is an isomorphism in the case of a point.
 To prove the first statement, note that both the topological index and analytic index factor through the map